<img alt="" src="https://secure.cold5road.com/218968.png" style="display:none;"> Skip to main content

 Examples of Legacy Banking System Cloud Modernization

 The smooth integration gave Bank Leumi confidence in their API-first paradigm.
-They even opened their own Fintech service called Finteka, to provide outside vendors with real APIs to use to connect with the bank.
+They even opened their own Fintech service, called Finteka, to provide outside vendors with real APIs to use to connect with the bank.

-The OpenLegacy platform supports PL/1 and IMS out of the box.
-It also supports an expansive range of integration types.
-This flexibility allows the bank to automatically generate the microservices-based solutions they need.
-The bank transfer process presented some additional complexity.
-Transfers into their system used use synchronous calls, while transfers to other banks used asynchronous calls.
-The OpenLegacy platform ability to build APIs to work in compliance with these intricate bulk processing rules.
-The solution also allowed the bank to build an API Factory using a DevOps pipeline that includes mainframe integration assets.
+However, the bank transfer process presented some additional complexity.
+Transfers into their system used synchronous calls, while transfers to other banks used asynchronous calls.
+The OpenLegacy platform includes the ability to build APIs to work in compliance with these intricate bulk processing rules.
+The solution also allowed the bank to build an API Factory using a DevOps pipeline, which included mainframe integration assets.
 They built the new services using a cloud-first development and delivery architecture.

 What is cloud banking?